 Do your kids love having personalized a Trick or Treat bag like my kids?
 Every year they ask for DIY Trick or Treat bags that match their costumes, and it’s something that they look forward to every year.
 Use this Cricut Design Space file and make your kids DIY Halloween Trick or Treat Bags, as Halloween Party Favors, or a ton of other DIY Halloween Crafts!

 The Black Cat image from the Martha Stewart cartridges on Cricut Design Space is a central theme in my Halloween crafting this year, because I love it so much!
 I planned my whole Trick or Treat Party for kids around it, and I find myself using it for tons of other crafts!
-I made these Trick or Treat tote bags as Halloween party favors for my party with Cricut, and I couldn’t be more pleased with them!
+I made this Trick or Treat tote bags as Halloween party favors for my party with Cricut, and I couldn’t be more pleased with them!
 That black cat is so cute and is perfect for a kid-friendly Halloween party!

 What you Need to Make the Black Cat DIY Trick or Treat Bag